ntanmayee/decoden/README.md

 # Install the external dependencies and DecoDen
-conda config --add channels bioconda conda config --add channels conda-forge conda install poetry pysam=0.22 zlib
+conda config --add channels bioconda conda config --add channels conda-forge conda install poetry pysam=0.22 zlib bioconda::ucsc-bedgraphtobigwig

 # If there is no C compiler installed include also the following command
 conda install c-compiler